ArchimedesPi/Mendel90-Marlin/README.md

 A fork by bkubicek for the Ultimaker was merged, and further development was aided by him.
 Some features have been added by:
 Lampmaker, Bradley Feldman, and others...
+Neil Darlow added Mendel90 specific stuff.
+Liam Marshall forked it to **this repo** and modified it for his Mendel90 Sturdy.

 Features: